NZOGPS/nzopengps/scripts/Suburbs/Readme.txt

 Notes:
 	Sort-of working.
-	Wasn't intending to do down to road segments but it's working out that way.
+	Wasn't intending to do down to road segments but it's working out that way. interesting to see there's a bit of variation.
+Roads appear as needing correction after 2-3 checks.
 TO DO:
 	Add code/table to do Different spelling (e.g. English/Maori) and duplicates.
 	Encoding error? - done.
+	Add buffer to intersects?
+	Move code / sql data / outputs to subdirectories